-The changes are intended to ensure others, who impact on the safe operation of a heavy vehicle, such as consignors, consignees, loaders, schedulers, transport operators, are held responsible in the event that their actions contribute to an incident or create a risk involving a heavy vehicle.
+The changes ensure anyone who impacts on the safe operation of a heavy vehicle—such as consignors, consignees, loaders, schedulers and transport operators—are held responsible in the event that their actions contribute to an incident or create a risk involving a heavy vehicle.

-Prior to Oct 1, 2018, in the event of an incident a party in the chain was assumed to be guilty of an offence under the NHVL unless they could demonstrate that they had taken all reasonable steps to prevent the incident or there were no steps the person could reasonably be expected to have taken to prevent the incident.
-Essentially guilty until proven innocent.
+Prior to the changes, in the event of an incident a party in the chain was assumed to be guilty of an offence under NHVL unless they could demonstrate that they had taken all reasonable steps (the reasonable steps defence) to prevent the incident, or that there were no steps the person could reasonably be expected to have taken to prevent the incident—essentially guilty until proven innocent.

-This has been modified to require that parties eliminate or reduce risk so far as is reasonably practicable and shifts the onus of proof onto to the prosecution to prove that a party in the chain has failed in their duty.
-Essentially innocent until proven guilty.
+The changes require that risks to the operation of a heavy vehicle are eliminated or reduced so far as is reasonably practicable, and shifts the onus of proof onto the prosecution to prove that a party in the chain has failed in their duty—essentially innocent until proven guilty.

 - The seriousness of the risk involved